BAlmeidaS/zettelkasten/Zettelkasten/Bagging.md

 ---
 *Bagging* is a type of [[Ensemble method]].
 It is a short for *Bootstrap Aggregating*.

 *Bagging* involves training multiple models of the *same type* on different subsets of the training dataset.
+Considered as *weak generalist learners*.

 These subsets are created by randomly sampling with replacement from the training set, primarily on the rows of the dataset, process also known as [[Bootstrap]].